-1. Have another child or yourself lay down on ground.
+1. Have another child or yourself lay down on the ground.

-2. Child lines up blocks around the edge of body.
+2. Child lines up blocks around the edge of the body.

-3. Person gets up and you can now see shape of body.
+3. Person gets up and you can now see the shape of the body.

 Montessori Practical Life Activities for this Schema: Putting groceries or dishes away, containers with lids, making sandwiches, Eggs in a Basket.

 What is an Enveloping Schema?

 Covering objects or themselves, hiding things in discrete places.

 They may enjoy dressing up, playing peekaboo, or even painting their entire paper or hand.